burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. Concepts are never instantiated by the compiler.
 They never give rise to executable code.

-2. Concepts should be seen as functions the compiler evaluates at compile time to determine whether a set of arguments satisfies the given constraints.
+2. Concepts should be seen as functions that the compiler evaluates at compile time to determine whether a set of arguments satisfies the given constraints.

-3. A *constant expression* as usual, is any expression the compiler can evaluate at compile time.
+3. A *constant expression*, as usual, is any expression the compiler can evaluate at compile time.

 Arguments of concept are specified via the sample `template <parameter list>` as for templatized functions and classes.